azawawi/farabi6/README.md

     bin/farabi6
     # Open http://localhost:3030 in your browser

-To install it using Panda:
+To install it using Panda (a module management tool bundled with Rakudo Star):

     panda install Farabi6
     farabi6